rjmasikome/cassandraclient/README.md

 # cassandraclient

 This is a simple cassandra client written in Node.js and AngularJS.
 This is a first test in using Node.js and AngularJS as MVC.
-It's for educational purpose and feel free to comment.
+It's for educational purpose.

 Installation step: